J. D.'s Revenge

-J. D.'s Revenge is a blaxploitation horror film released in 1976.
+J. D.'s Revenge is a horror film released in 1976.
 It starred Glynn Turman and Lou Gossett.
 The main character, Isaac Hendrix, becomes an unwilling host for the restless spirit of J.D.
 Walker, a hustler killed 30 years earlier when he was wrongfully accused of killing his sister.

 Plot

 Isaac "Ike" Hendrix is a young law student who lives with his girlfriend, Christella and works as a taxi-cab driver in New Orleans.
-While out on a night of fun with Christella and their friends, Tony and Phyllis, he participates in a hypnosis act and becomes an unwilling host for the restless spirit of J.D.
-Walker - a hustler from the 1940s who ran numbers during World War II and managed a black-market meat plant.
-One night in 1942, at the plant, J.D. witnessed the murder of his sister, Betty Jo, at the hands of rival gangster Theotis Bliss.
-J.D. stumbles upon Betty Jo's body and is then shot dead.
+While out on a night of fun with Christella and their best friends, Tony and Phyllis, he participates in a hypnosis act and becomes an unwilling host for the restless spirit of J.D.
+Walker - a hustler and pimp from the 1940s who ran numbers during World War II and managed a black-market meat plant.

+One day in 1942, at the meat plant, J.D. witnessed the murder of his sister, Betty Jo, at the hands of rival numbers runner, Theotis Bliss.
+J.D. stumbles upon his sister's body and is accused by her husband and Theotis' brother, Elija, of the murder and is then shot dead.

-Ike finds himself gradually being taken over by the vengeance seeking J.D., having memories of J.D.'s life and death, even eventually going so far as to adopt his hair and fashion style, mannerisms, and psychotic tendencies, often hurting Christella in the process.
-Once fully possessed by J.D., Ike commits havoc all over town before making his way to the church where Theotis' younger brother and Betty Jo's widower, Elija, former boxer & gangster, now working as a preacher.
+Ike finds himself gradually being taken over by the vengeance seeking J.D., having memories of J.D.'s life and death, even eventually going so far as to adopt his hair and fashion style, gangster mannerisms, and psychotic tendencies, often hurting Christella in the process.

+Once taking full control of Ike's body, J.D. commits havoc all over town before making his way to the church where Elija, former boxer & gangster, is now working as a preacher.
 At the church, he also sees Theotis accompany his brother, as well as Roberta, the daughter of Elija and Betty Jo and J.D.'s niece who is the splitting image of her mother.

+Theotis, who doesn't believe in his brother's sermons, later reveals that he & Elija use the church as a cover for their criminal organization even though Elija is in full pursuit of faith.

 J.D. poses as Ike to befriend the Bliss family to be close to them, even seducing Roberta and having sex with his own niece through Ike's body.
-Theotis, who is skeptical of 'Ike's' behavior, sends goons to threaten him.
-Meanwhile, Christella's parents have gone to her ex-husband, Carl, a cop who is out for Ike's blood, believing him to simply be a psycho hiding behind a false persona—until he mentions to the Chief that Ike claimed his name was J.D.
-Walker, a man who was not only real, but also had died over 30 years ago.
-Meanwhile, J.D. goes home with a woman named Sheryl he met at a club & assaults her husband with a straight razor after he accosts J.D. for sleeping with his wife.
+Theotis, who is skeptical of 'Ike's' behavior, sends goons to threaten and assault him.

+Meanwhile, Christella's parents have gone to her ex-husband, Carl, a cop who is out for Ike's blood, believing him to simply be a psycho hiding behind a false persona—until he mentions to his captain, Turner, that Ike claimed his name was J.D.
+Walker, a man who Turner explains is not only real, but also had died over 30 years ago.

+After attacking Christella again, J.D. goes home with a woman named Sheryl he met at a club & assaults her husband with a straight razor after he accosts J.D. for sleeping with his wife.